-In [EW], Edelman and Walker study the poset of regions in a hyperplane arrangement with a chosen base region, partially ordered by inclusion of the set of hyperplanes separating a region from the base region $B$.
-They show that each interval in this poset is a ball or a sphere of a particular dimension, specifically:
+In [9], Edelman and Walker study the poset of regions in a hyperplane arrangement with a chosen base region, partially ordered by inclusion of the set of hyperplanes separating a region from the base region $B$.
+They show that each interval is a ball or a sphere of a proscribed dimension.
+The weak order for any Coxeter group may be viewed as the poset of regions for a Coxeter arrangement.

-\begin{thm}[Edelman-Walker] If $R$ is a region whose rank in the poset of regions is at least 2, then the open interval $(B,R)$ is contractible if and only if the set of hyperplanes separating $R$ from $B$ intersect in a ``facial region'' $F$ in the boundary of $B$ such that some subset of the hyperplanes also have intersection $F$ with the boundary of $B$.
-Otherwise, $(B,R)$ is homotopy equivalent to a sphere of dimension $n-2-\dim F$. \end{thm}

-The weak order on any Coxeter group may be viewed as the poset of regions for a Coxeter arrangement.

-\begin{thm} The weak order for the symmetric group has a lexicographic discrete Morse function yielding an elementary proof of Theorem ~\ref{e-w} in the case of the symmetric group. \end{thm}
+\begin{rk} The weak order for the symmetric group has a lexicographic discrete Morse function yielding an elementary proof of the result from [9] in this case. \end{rk}